isomerpages/moe-angmokiosec/_amksian-experience/2025 Sec One Registration/MOE Financial Assistance Scheme (FAS) Matters.md

 **<u>For new FAS applicants:</u>** <br>
 Please refer to our school website for a copy of the FAS application form and bring the documents stated in the&nbsp;application form to&nbsp;the school on 19 December 2024 from 0830 – 1630.
+Please submit the forms to our colleagues stationed in Classroom D1-04.
 For more information, please refer to the MOE FAS Pamphlets.<br>
 <a href="/files/2025_MOE_FAS_pamphlet__EL_.pdf"><b><font color="#62C183">MOE FAS Pamphlet EL</font></b></a><br><a href="/files/2025_MOE_FAS_pamphlet__CL_.pdf"><b><font color="#62C183">MOE FAS Pamphlet CL</font></b></a><br><a href="/files/2025_MOE_FAS_pamphlet__ML_.pdf"><b><font color="#62C183">MOE FAS Pamphlet ML</font></b></a><br><a href="/files/2025_MOE_FAS_pamphlet__TL_.pdf"><b><font color="#62C183">MOE FAS Pamphlet TL</font></b></a>

 The 2025 e-FAS Link is also provided below.<br>